 From the Founder

-I’ve spent years working in healthcare and on medical device design teams, where the goal is supposed to be simple: don’t make the user’s job harder.
+I’ve spent years working in healthcare and around product design, where the goal should be simple: don’t make the user’s job harder.

 When design is done well, you barely notice it.

-When it isn’t, the failures show up fast — usually at the worst possible time.
+When it isn’t, the failures show up fast.

 Scrubs are full of those failures.

-I’ve worn enough of them to know when something was designed for a photo instead of a real shift.
-Trendy details that look fine on a mannequin can turn into constant adjustments, trapped heat, or design choices that make basic tasks more complicated than they need to be.
+I’ve worn enough of them to know when something was designed for a photo instead of real use.
+Trendy details that look fine on a mannequin can turn into constant adjusting, trapped heat, extra bulk, or design choices that make basic tasks more annoying than they need to be.

 I have a wicked low tolerance for that kind of nonsense.

-If a design wouldn’t survive a full shift without getting in the way, it doesn’t belong at work.
-And if a design team wouldn’t be willing to wear it themselves, it probably shouldn’t make it to production.
+If a design can’t hold up through a real workday without getting in the way, it doesn’t belong at work.
+And if the people designing it wouldn’t want to wear it themselves, it probably shouldn’t make it to production.

 WKD reflects how I actually think and work: practical, honest, a little sarcastic, and focused on what holds up in the real world.
-These scrubs aren’t about chasing trends or impressing a mood board — they’re about doing your job without your clothing becoming part of the problem.
+These scrubs aren’t about chasing trends or impressing a mood board — they’re about making something better than what I kept seeing over and over again.

 — Taunja